Residents’ Information

 Hercules maintains the laundry machines, both the washers and dryers.
 With our dryers, to add five minutes you must do so when at least five minutes remain in the cycle.
 If there is less time, you will be given 30 minutes and charged for a full cycle.

-If a machine is malfunctioning, please call Hercules at (800) 526-5760 to inform them so they may repair it.
-Alternatively, you may send an
+If a machine is malfunctioning, note the machine number and then call Hercules at (800) 526-5760, or use Hercules’ website.
+Alternatively, send an

 BUILDING NAME Pinehurst